B&H Photo

 B&H Photo Video (also known as B&H Photo and B&H and B&H Foto & Electronics Corporation) is an American photo and video equipment retailer founded in 1973, based in Manhattan, New York City.
 B&H conducts business primarily through online e-commerce consumer sales and business to business sales, as they only have one retail location.

-Ownership and clientele
+While initially a photo and film shop, B&H has grown into one of the largest electronic retailers in the U.S., selling over 400,000 products.

-B&H Photo Video targets professional photographers and videographers.
-It operates a warehouse located in Florence, New Jersey.
+Their warehouse is located in Florence, New Jersey.

-The owner of the company, Herman Schreiber, and many of the store's employees are observant Satmar Hasidic Jews.
-The company’s brick-and-mortar store in Manhattan is closed on Shabbat, most Jewish holidays, and Christmas.
-Although the B&H Web site is accessible on Shabbat, checkout and processing of online orders are unavailable during Shabbat (from sundown Friday evening till Saturday evening) and Jewish holidays according to local (New York) time.